JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-15-Zymo-Pico-Methyl-Seq-Library-Prep.md

 I prepped the 15 deep dive E5 samples in June 2024 (see [notebook post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-06-13-Zymo-Pico-Methyl-Seq-Library-Prep.md)) but 6 samples failed to amplify (3 *Pocillopora tuahiniensis* and 3 *Porites evermanni*).
 I re-tried the 6 samples that failed in August 2024 (see [notebook post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-08-07-Zymo-Pico-Methyl-Seq-Library-Prep.md)) but these failed as well.
 I got slight peaks for the POC samples but concentrations were low (<1ng/ul).
 I re-tried again with these samples in late August 2024 (see [notebook post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-08-28-Zymo-Pico-Methyl-Seq-Library-Prep.md)) but these failed once again, depsite increasing the number of cycles for POC samples and decreasing the DNA input amount for POR samples.

 Going to retry one more time with these samples.
 For POC samples, I will increase the DNA input amount slightly (35-50ng) and increase the number of cycles to 15.
 For the POR samples, I will use the cleaned samples (see [notebook post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-10-14-Zymo-Cleanup-DNA-E5.md)) and keep the number of cycles the same (10).
+I'm using extractions done by myself (9/25 date) and Kristina (2021 dates).
 I am also running one of Zoe's samples from her LCM experiment.

 | Number | Species                  | Timepoint | Collection Date | Site  | colony_id | Extraction Date | Extraction notebook post                                                                                                                                                                                                                                     | DNA (ng/uL)     | Volume eluted (uL) | Total DNA (ng)  | Starting volume (uL) | Volume for DNA (uL) | Tris (uL) | DNA input amount (ng) |
 | ------ | ------------------------ | --------- | --------------- | ----- | --------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------- | ------------------ | --------------- | -------------------- | ------------------- | --------- | --------------------- |